RokKos/rooted-in-code/content/english/02-about.md

 <!-- Small Text -->
 The project, which was premiered in 2023 at the Simulaker Gallery (Novo mesto, Slovenia), was produced under the patronage of the institute LokalPatriot and KonS ≡ Platform for Contemporary Investigative Arts (Ljubljana, Slovenia).

-summarized from the introduction text by Adrijan Praznik, Another Future Entirely, 2023
+Summarized from the introduction text by Adrijan Praznik, Another Future Entirely, 2023.